ccrma/miniAudicle/README.md

 ```

 ### macOS (Cocoa)
-By default, miniAudicle on macOS uses **Cocoa** for its windowing and graphical user interface.
+By default, miniAudicle on macOS builds with **Cocoa** for windowing and graphical user interfaces.

 navigate to the `miniAudicle/src` directory, and run `make`:
 ```